 Glycerin soap is one of the best soaps to use on your face because it is very gentle.

-In addition, glycerin soap locks the natural moisture in the skin, which helps prevent dry skin and has even been known to reduce acne over time.
+In addition, glycerin soap locks the natural moisture in the skin, which helps prevent dry skin.

 How Long Does Glycerin Soap Last?